Zestoneel/Zestoneel/README.md

-👋 Hi, I'm Shreyash Patra
+👋 Hello, I'm Shreyash Patra

 - 😄 I'm a fan of SQL, Python, Power BI and Cloud
-- 🌱 I’m a Data Analyst committed to continually learning
+- 🌱 I’m a Data Engineer committed to continually learning
-- 📄 Microsoft Certified Data Engineer Associate
+- 📄 Microsoft Certified Data Engineer Associate and Power BI Data Analyst Associate
 - 💻 I'm currently working as Digital Specialist Engineer at Infosys
-- ⚡ I like to learn new technologies, watch dramas and play games
+- ⚡ I like to learn new technologies and watch dramas